renn0xtek9/Arithmos/doc/development/source/tutorial-cont.rst

 Getting Started (Continued)
 ###########################

-After learning what an Orange Widget is and how to define them on a toy example, we will build an semi-useful widgets that can work together with the existing Orange Widgets.
+After learning what an Arithmos Widget is and how to define them on a toy example, we will build an semi-useful widgets that can work together with the existing Arithmos Widgets.

 We will start with a very simple one, that will receive a dataset on the input and will output a dataset with 10% of the data instances.
-We will call this widget `OWDataSamplerA` (OW for Orange Widget, DataSampler since this is what widget will be doing, and A since we prototype a number of this widgets in our tutorial).
+We will call this widget `OWDataSamplerA` (OW for Arithmos Widget, DataSampler since this is what widget will be doing, and A since we prototype a number of this widgets in our tutorial).